alexandragibbon/StatProg-HHU/termpaper/termpaper_info.md

 *Please read the following guidelines for the term paper:*

 **Submission**
-- The term paper is to be submitted by teams of up to 4 students.
-Send your term paper (PDF) and Python Code (PY or IPYNB) to **XXX**; Subject: “Term Paper Statistical Programming”
+- The term paper is to be submitted by teams of 2 students.
+Send your term paper (IPYNB) to mattes@dice.hhu.de; Subject: “MW122 Term Paper”

 **Groups**
 - Each group is required to submit an independent solution and collaboration between groups is not allowed.